Federal Judge Again Blocks States' Work Requirements For Medicaid

 Particularly irksome to advocates for the poor: Some states, including Alabama, which didn't expand Medicaid, are seeking work requirements in the traditional Medicaid program for parents who have incomes as low as $4,000 a year.

-The legal battle centers on two issues — whether the requirements are permissible under the Medicaid program and whether the administration overstepped its authority on allowing states to test new ways of operating the program.
+The legal battle centers on two issues — whether the requirements are permissible under the Medicaid program and whether the administration overstepped its authority in allowing states to test new ways of operating the program.

 Alker said that state requests for Medicare waivers in the past have involved experiments that would expand coverage or make the program more efficient.
 The work requirements mark the first time a waiver explicitly let states reduce the number of people covered by the program.

-States such as Kentucky have predicted its new work requirement would lead to tens of thousands of enrollees losing Medicaid benefits, though states argued some of them would get coverage from new jobs.
+States such as Kentucky have predicted the new work requirement would lead to tens of thousands of enrollees losing Medicaid benefits, though they argued that some of them would get coverage from new jobs.

-Under the work requirements — which vary among the states in terms of what age groups are exempt and how many hours are required — enrollees generally have to prove they have a job, go to school or are volunteers.
+Under the work requirements — which vary among the states in terms of which age groups are exempt and how many hours are required — enrollees generally have to prove they have a job, go to school or are volunteers.
 There are exceptions for people who are ill or taking care of a family member.

 In Arkansas, thousands of adults failed to tell the state their work status for three consecutive months, which led to disenrollment.
 For the first several months last year, Arkansas allowed Medicaid recipients to report their work hours only online.
 Advocates for the poor said the state's website was confusing to navigate, particularly for people with limited computer skills.